-Emerald Ash Borer Beetle poses threat to High Country trees
+Emerald ash borer beetle poses threat to High Country trees

 Additional information about EAB quarantine can be found online at http://www.emeraldashborer.info/index.php.

-While EAB is detrimental to ash trees, owners and community members can take steps to prevent a tree’s death.
+While EAB infestations are detrimental to ash trees, owners and community members can take steps to prevent a tree’s death.

 “Only time will tell how our forests and landscapes will change,” Harsey said.
 “The things that will be most evident right away will be the declining health of our ash trees on public lands and in our yards.”